sceleri/seximal-columns/README.md

 # seximal-columns
-Framework built with viewport width scaling, height independent, n/6ths elements.
+CSS framework built with viewport width scaling, height independent, n/6ths elements.
+It's not lightweight, requires javascript and it's not even that simple to work with.
+I'm not sure I understand the term framework correctly.

 ## Bugs
  * Spoilers with nested .spoiler-toggle's will toggle the parent .spoiler when clicked.